Henonicks/Guiding-Light-code/README.md

 ## Renaming the bot

-To rename the bot, search and replace "templatebot" in the `CMakeLists.txt` with your new bots name and then rename the templatebot folder in include.
+To rename the bot, search and replace "guidingLight" in the `CMakeLists.txt` with your new bots name and then rename the guidingLight folder in include.
 Rerun `cmake ..` from the `build` directory and rebuild.
+You might need to re-create the build directory.